ibm-watson-data-lab/simple-search-service/README.md

 ### Privacy Notice

 The Simple Search Service web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
-The following information is sent to a [Deployment Tracker] [deploy_track_url] service on each deployment:
+The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment:

 * Application Name (`application_name`)
 * Space ID (`space_id`)